Rent vs. Sell Calculator

 Frequently Asked Questions

 Closing costs for buyers in NYC typically range from 2% to 5% of the purchase price.
 Co-ops usually fall on the lower end, while condos and townhouses—especially when financing—tend to have higher closing costs due to mortgage recording tax and title insurance.
 For new developments, additional fees like transfer taxes and sponsor attorney fees may apply.
+You can also use our buy-side closing costs calculator HERE.

 Should You Rent or Sell?